 Solve the following exercise:

-Let's solve the exercise in order.
+Let's solve the following exercise in the correct order.

 Then, we'll subtract the whole numbers before the decimal point accordingly: